 Thermal printing is an extensively used and mature technology that is extremely reliable, but print issues can still occur when printing labels.
 Manufacturers depend on thermal printing for product identification, dosage information, voltage currents, use-by dates, batch information, model and serial numbers, to name a few.
 Billions of product identification labels are printed each year and the supply chain, downstream assembly processes, and consumers, are all dependent on the accuracy of the information printed.

-By leveraging automatic label inspection technologies, you can inspect every label as it is printing and avoid critical labeling errors that can cost you time and money.
+By leveraging automatic label inspection technologies, you can inspect every label as it is printing and prevent critical labeling errors that can cost you time and money.

 There are numerous variations of label printing issues, at many different levels, that can arise at any time and slow down production, waste time, and cost money.

 At the network level, networks go down and power outages occur, jeopardizing the integrity of data and causing duplicate labels, ‘lost’ labels, and unnecessary or uncontrolled reprints.

 Many labeling errors have the potential to cause issues in the production process.
 Manufacturing companies are quickly seeing how critical it is to adopt technologies that automate the inspection of labels at the time of print to ensure they can meet the rise in demands for speed, quality and compliance.

 Inspection of labels is essential to adhere to contractual supply agreements and regulatory compliance requirements – one incorrect or defective label can lead to total delivery rejects and chargebacks, and at worst, can lead to foreclosure by regulatory authorities for repeated non-compliance.